SocexSolutions/agenda-v2/CONTRIBUTING.md

 ## Summary

-When contributing to MeetingMinder, if there is not already an issue open, please first discuss the change you wish to make via issue before making a change.
+When contributing to MeetingMinder, if there is not already an issue open, please first discuss the change you wish to make via an issue before making a change.

 Please note we have a [code of conduct](https://github.com/SocexSolutions/agenda-v2/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.